-Cruse Bereavement Care has been helping bereaved people for 60 years.
+Cruse Bereavement Care has been helping bereaved people for over 60 years.

 Scroll down to find out how Cruse began, how we expanded to help widowers, children and eventually all bereaved people, how we grew to a network which includes 5000 volunteers, how we've responded to national disasters and tragedies, and how we continue to adapt to meet the needs of those who are grieving in a changing world.

 The "Cruse Clubs Counselling Service for Widows and their Families" was registered as a charity in October 1959.

 The world was a difficult place for widows in 1959.
 A ‘stiff upper lip’ attitude to grief had developed across two world wars, replacing Victorian public mourning rituals and strong working class traditions.
 Widows also faced brutal economic hardship, and a society which didn't prepare women to take on the roles of breadwinner or head of the family.
 The support which the new Cruse Clubs provided was desperately needed.

 Margaret Torrie became concerned with the plight of widows during her work as a social worker and while working with the Citizen’s Advice Service.
 She saw that the loss of a husband was often a major emotional, social and economic crisis, for the woman and for any children, and she decided to act.
 Margaret Torrie’s husband, Dr Alfred Torrie, was a psychiatrist and Quaker and served as chairman of Cruse.
 The on-going effects of their pioneering work have been felt by millions of bereaved people across 60 years.

 Early on an August morning in 1958 there came to me a quite unpremeditated call to do something for widows… With astonishment [my husband and I] read that there were two and a half million widows in England and Wales and that half a million of these were under fifty-four, mainly, we could assume, women bringing up families.
 I think then … we had our first premonition that the whole job might prove to be a very big one.